jeremiah-shaulov/office_spirit_mysql/README.md

 - `conn.inTrx: boolean` - true if a transaction was started.
 Queries like `START TRANSACTION` and `ROLLBACK` will affect this flag.
 - `conn.inTrxReadonly: boolean` - true if a readonly transaction was started.
 Queries like `START TRANSACTION READ ONLY` and `ROLLBACK` will affect this flag.
 - `conn.noBackslashEscapes: boolean` - true, if the server is configured not to use backslash escapes in string literals.
 Queries like `SET sql_mode='NO_BACKSLASH_ESCAPES'` will affect this flag.
-- `conn.schema: string` - if your server supports change schema notifications, this will be current default schema (database) name.
+- `conn.schema: string` - if your server version supports change schema notifications, this will be current default schema (database) name.
 Queries like `USE new_schema` will affect this value.
+With old servers this will always remain empty string.

 Initially these variables can be empty.
 They are set after actual connection to the server, that happens after issuing the first query.
 Or you can call `await conn.connect()`.